The Tejpal rape case verdict and the Goa court quest for the ‘ideal’ sexual assault victim

 The court finds that it was Tehelka managing editor Shoma Chaudhary who drafted the statement and forced Tejpal to send it because she was upset and wanted to protect the reputation of the magazine.

 At no point does the judge realise that Tejpal was not just the editor-in-chief of Tehelka, but he was also the owner of the magazine.
-There would be not reason for someone in Tejpal’s position to send such an email without basis.
+There would be no reason for someone in Tejpal’s position to send such an email without basis as the court itself records through the testimonies that he too was someone who was well aware of the law.

 Tejpal’s version is accepted on the argument that the survivor in her email wanted an acknowledgement of the assault to bring her “closure”.
 This means Tejpal thought the matter would end with the apology.
-However, the survivor replied to the apology and pointed out that it undermined the crime and in a manner not a real apology at all.
+However, the survivor replied to the apology and pointed out that it undermined the crime and in a manner was not a real apology at all.

 The court used this reply by the survivor to assert that Tejpal in the apology had not actually accepted the charges, that it was not a confession and that it was evidence that he had been consistent from the beginning that what happened between the two was merely “drunken banter” misunderstood by the survivor.